espressif/esp-who/README.md

 The recommended resolution of input image is **QVGA (320x240)**.

 As for choosing camera as an image offer, make sure that the ESP32 module you choose offers specific pins that your camera needs.
-If there are pin conflicts, please refer to the pin connection in README.md of each example.

-By now, we have provided the driver of **OV2640**, which is highly recommended to get started with.
+By now, we have provided the driver of **OV2640** and **OV3660**, which are highly recommended to get started with.

 ### ESP-WHO
 Make sure you clone the project recursive: